 Google processes over 40,000 search queries every second, and for health and fitness related queries, over 70,000 every minute!

 With these numbers continuing to grow every year, how confident are you with your online presence?

 Josh is a web designer at heart with a huge passion for fitness.
 As a result, Josh helps health, wellness, and fitness companies improve their online presence.
 He has a history of building gym websites that convert a high number of visitors into paying customers.

 Your Website Has To Serve A Purpose

-As the search queries show, Google is the first place people go today to find the business or product that they are looking for.
+As search queries show, Google is the first place people go to find the business or product that they are looking for.
 Besides designing a website that will get found online, your website must serve a purpose within your sales process.

 Is your website just a brochure with images?
 Or is it acting as a funnel, to benefit, supplement, and enhance your sales process?

 Address The Needs Of Your Website Visitors